HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Note:** host range set by User must contain IP address of the current HotDB Management service.
 Otherwise, the compute node cannot be connected normally.

 - Enter SQL query statements, which can be entered up to three at a time.
-Click [Execute] to view the performance tracking comparison results.
+Click \[Execute] to view the performance tracking comparison results.
 If the input SQL statement is not a SELECT statement or fails execution, an error message will be displayed.

 - The execution plan will display the relative time point and time consumption (μ s) of each step.
-For details, please refer to the HotDB Profiles related sections in the [Distributed Transactional Database HotDB Server --[Standard] Function Manual](file:////Users/anita/Desktop/2.5.4/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.3.1%20%5bManagement%20Platform%5d%20Function%20Manual.doc).
+For details, please refer to the HotDB Profiles related sections in the [Standard](standard.md) document.

 ![](assets/hotdb-management/image458.png)

-- Click [View execution time graph] to view the visualized results of execution plan.
+- Click \[View execution time graph] to view the visualized results of execution plan.
 Only one execution time graph can be viewed at a time.

 ![](assets/hotdb-management/image459.png)